 In 2011, Tenebrix (TBX) was developed by an anonymous programmer known as Artfortz.
 It was the first blockchain project to use Scrypt as a hashing algorithm.
 The project ultimately failed but set an important precedent by offering a CPU-friendly option for cryptocurrency miners.
 Today, you won’t even find Tenebrix (TBX) on sites for tracking various digital currencies.
-Nonetheless, it played a major role as an earlier influencer for future Scrypt-based projects as well as projects using other ASIC-resistant hashing algorithms.
+Nonetheless, it played a major role as an earlier influencer for future Scrypt coins as well as coins using other ASIC-resistant hashing algorithms.

 Fairbrix (FBX) and Litecoin (LTC) Follow

 Fairbrix (FBX) was developed by Charlie Lee as a clone of Tenebrix (TBX).
 This project faced two main issues.
 First, a bug in the coin’s client prohibited the creation of new coins.
 Second, a 51% attack led to approximately 1,600 stolen blocks.
 As a result, Fairbrix (FBX) also failed.

 Charlie Lee decided not to give up on the idea of a Scrypt-based network.
 He took a lot of the work completed for Fairbrix, along with Bitcoin’s code to create a Bitcoin forked coin called Litecoin (LTC), which has remained the largest Scrypt coin by market cap ever since.